-Grade 7 Speaking and Listening Standards
+Grade 8 Speaking and Listening Standards

-Standard Comprehension and Collaboration Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 7 topics, texts, and issues, building on others' ideas and expressing their own clearly.
+Standard Comprehension and Collaboration Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 8 topics, texts, and issues, building on others' ideas and expressing their own clearly. a.
 Come to discussions prepared, having read or researched material under study; explicitly draw on that preparation by referring to evidence on the topic, text, or issue to probe and reflect on ideas under discussion.
-Follow rules for collegial discussions, track progress toward specific goals and deadlines, and define individual roles as needed.
-Pose questions that elicit elaboration and respond to others' questions and comments with relevant observations and ideas that bring the discussion back on topic as needed.
-Acknowledge new information expressed by others and, when warranted, modify their own views.
-Analyze the main ideas and supporting details presented in diverse media and formats (e.g., visually, quantitatively, orally) and explain how the ideas clarify a topic, text, or issue under study.
-Delineate a speaker's argument and specific claims, evaluating the soundness of the reasoning and the relevance and sufficiency of the evidence.
-Presentation of Knowledge and Ideas Present claims and findings, emphasizing salient points in a focused, coherent manner with pertinent descriptions, facts, details, and examples; use appropriate eye contact, adequate volume, and clear pronunciation.
-Include multimedia components and visual displays in presentations to clarify claims and findings and emphasize salient points.
+Follow rules for collegial discussions and decision-making, track progress toward specific goals and deadlines, and define individual roles as needed.
+Pose questions that connect the ideas of several speakers and respond to others' questions and comments with relevant evidence, observations, and ideas. d.
+Acknowledge new information expressed by others and, when warranted, qualify or justify their own views in light of the evidence presented.
+2. Analyze the purpose of information presented in diverse media and formats (e.g., visually, quantitatively, orally) and evaluate the motives (e.g., social, commercial, political) behind its presentation.
+3. Delineate a speaker's argument and specific claims, evaluating the soundness of the reasoning and the relevance and sufficiency of the evidence and identifying when irrelevant evidence is introduced.
+Presentation of Knowledge and Ideas Present claims and findings, emphasizing salient points in a focused, coherent manner with relevant evidence, sound valid reasoning, and well-chosen details; use appropriate eye contact, adequate volume, and clear pronunciation.
+Integrate multimedia and visual displays into presentations to clarify information, strengthen claims and evidence, and add interest.
 Adapt speech to a variety of contexts and tasks, demonstrating command of formal English when indicated or appropriate.
-(See grade 7 Language standards 1 and 3 on page 53 for specific expectations.)
+(See grade 8 Language standards 1 and 3 on page 53 for specific expectations.)